adamcath/haute-codeture/haute-codeture.md

         // Note: I made this case mercifully simple for readability.
         // In real life it gets a lot uglier.

+        // Note: getDbConnForTesting() and pauseAllShipmentsForTesting()
+        // were written, and must be maintained, explicitly to make these
+        // tests possible.
     }
 }
 ```